EOL/deprecated_eol/doc/project_architecture.md

 query.

 When the harvest is complete, it puts a publish (or preview) request into the publishing codebase.
-This code does many things:
+The publish/preview code does many things:

-* mark all data (contents, entries, references, traits, etc) associated with the resource as stale.
-(This doesn't affect the _site_, just publishing code.)
+(Note: "content" here includes names.)

-* pull over all of the data from this harvest.
+* pull over all of the data from this harvest, in three buckets: new (all fields), removed (just IDs), and updated (just IDs and deltas)
-* update any data that's included in the new data, mark them as non-stale, keep track of old versions
-* names that change will need to check with their associated pages to ensure they aren't affected
-* insert any data that wasn't already here, mark as non-stale
+* handle new data: if this is a preview, insert with "preview_new" flag (which is not visible to non-curators, unless you're associated with the partner);
+  create indexes; update traitbank
-* nodes are handled separately and specially: we attempt to match them to existing pages
+* new Nodes are handled separately and specially: we attempt to match them to existing pages; any pages to which nodes are appended are checked for new preferred nodes; update traitbank as needed for those
-* build associations for the new data (not sure if we need to update associations for updated data, but we should check them)
+* build associations for the new content
+* handle removed data: if this is a preview, set "preview_remove" flag; if this is a publish, flag as "deleted"; remove indexes; update traitbank; check associated Pages for preferred names being removed and for no remaining nodes
+* handle updates: if this is a preview, just add the delta field; if this is a publish, apply the delta; update indexes (where possible, using both old and new keywords); check associations for changes (this should be rare); update indexes; update traitbank
 * denormalize the hierarchy (where not stale) for quick retrieval of ancestors (and children)
-* delete stale data, including references in collections (maybe we notify owners about the removal)
-* delete any pages that are now empty
-* build/update pages in traitbank (this is complex, I'm skipping over it)
 * kick off a search process to reindex everything
 * study the images for pages and makes sure they're in the best order
 * study the table of contents for data objects and pages